Financial Aid Changes Effective 2026-2027

 New graduate and professional students starting with the 2026-2027 year will no longer be able to borrow Federal Direct Graduate PLUS Loans beginning July 1, 2026.

-Current students that enrolled in a graduate/professional program for the 2025-2026 year or before may continue to borrow Graduate PLUS Loans for up to 3 more years (2026-2027, 2027-2028, and 2028-2029), or until graduating from their current program of study*—whichever comes first. *Please note that guidance has not been provided to define a change to program of study, but at this time, OSFA believes this means students will not be eligible if they change degrees, programs, or concentrations.
+Current students that enrolled in a graduate/professional program for the 2025-2026 year or before may continue to borrow Graduate PLUS Loans for up to 3 more years (2026-2027, 2027-2028, and 2028-2029), or until graduating from their current program of study*—whichever comes first.
+This means graduate/professional students will not be eligible to utilize Graduate PLUS Loans after 2025-2026 if they change degree level (masters to doctoral), program (masters in Law to masters in business, doctoral in engineering to doctoral in physics, medicine to doctoral, etc.) , or concentration within degree.Students need to have borrowed a Direct Loan (Unsubsidized OR Graduate PLUS) to be considered eligible to borrow a Graduate PLUS Loan for up to 3 academic years after 2025-2026.

 Parent PLUS Loan Limits